StimulCross/donation-alerts/packages/api/README.md

 await apiClient.merchandise.sendSaleAlert(userId, clientSecret, alertData);
 ```

-Check the [DonationAlertsSendMerchandiseSaleAlertData](https://stimulcross.github.io/donation-alerts/interfaces/api.DonationAlertsSendMerchandiseSaleAlertData.html) documentation page to see all available alert data you can send.
+For a complete list of available alert data fields, refer to the [DonationAlertsSendMerchandiseSaleAlertData](https://stimulcross.github.io/donation-alerts/interfaces/api.DonationAlertsSendMerchandiseSaleAlertData.html) documentation.

 ### Rate Limits

-According to the official [documentation](https://www.donationalerts.com/apidoc#introduction__http_api_requests__limitations), Donation Alerts API limits requests to the API methods for each application by 60 requests per minute, making it 1 request per second.
+According to the [official documentation](https://www.donationalerts.com/apidoc#introduction__http_api_requests__limitations), the Donation Alerts API restricts each application to 60 requests per minute — essentially, 1 request per second.

-The library, by default, limits the number of requests to 1 per second.
-This means if you run, for example, 60 concurrent requests at the same time, they will be executed sequentially at 1 request per second.
+By default, the library enforces this limit, so even if you initiate 60 concurrent requests, they will be executed one by one at a rate of 1 per second.

-To manage rate limit behavior, you can pass [rateLimiterOptions](https://stimulcross.github.io/donation-alerts/interfaces/api.ApiConfig.html#rateLimiterOptions) to the `ApiClient` constructor:
+You can adjust rate the limiter behavior by providing [rateLimiterOptions](https://stimulcross.github.io/donation-alerts/interfaces/api.ApiConfig.html#rateLimiterOptions) to the `ApiClient` constructor:

 ```ts
 import { ApiClient } from '@donation-alerts/api';